Cloudy & Blurred Vision? You May Have Cataracts

 - What are the different kinds of eye cataracts?

 - How can I restore my vision?

 - When is the right time for surgery?

-You don’t have to continue to suffer with cloudy or blurred vision.
-Dr David C. Brown and the other doctors at Eye Centers of Florida can evaluate your eyes for signs of cataracts and welcome your questions.
+You don’t have to continue to suffer from cloudy or blurred vision.
+Our doctors at Eye Centers of Florida can evaluate your eyes for signs of cataracts and welcome your questions.